 Step 3: How to Approach a Car Dealer or Seller

-Buying A Car from a Dealer
+Buying A Car In Germany From An Auto Dealer

 However, purchasing a vehicle from a dealer can also be more expensive, as they charge a higher price and a commission fee.
 They may also try to sell you additional services or products you do not need, such as financing, insurance, or accessories.
 Therefore, you should always compare prices and negotiate with the dealer to get the best deal possible.

-How to identify a vehicle used in Germany
+It might interest you to read: How to identify a vehicle used in Germany

 Buying from a Private Seller